How to Sell a House With Foundation Problems in Florida

 One title transfer, one closing, zero cost to you

 Cash Flow Deals closes through a single title transfer handled by Title Guaranty of South Florida.
-There is no double close and no chain of investors passing your house around.
+There is no back-to-back closing and no chain of investors passing your house around.
 Title is examined once, and the deed moves from you to the bank-financed buyer in one signing.
 Cash Flow Deals is paid as a separate line on the closing statement, not out of your pocket and not as a commission skimmed off your price.
 The service is free for sellers.
 You walk away with the agreed number and the foundation problem walks away with the new owner.

 What to gather before you call